Lam Research Corporation (LRCX) Shares Down Despite Recent Market Volatility

 - +45.62 for the gross margin

 The net margin for Lam Research Corporation stands at +26.80.
+The total capital return value is set at 47.15, while invested capital returns managed to touch 40.80.
 Equity return is now at value 73.20, with 28.60 for asset returns.

+Based on Lam Research Corporation (LRCX), the company’s capital structure generated 83.22 points at debt to equity in total, while total debt to capital is 45.42.
+Total debt to assets is 30.38, with long-term debt to equity ratio resting at 82.24.
+Finally, the long-term debt to capital ratio is 44.88.

 Conclusion

-To wrap up, the performance of Lam Research Corporation (LRCX) has been better in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+In conclusion, Lam Research Corporation (LRCX) has seen mixed performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.